gdamjan/erlang-irc-bot/README.md

     l('plugins.rps').

+to reload the 'plugins.rps' rock-paper-scissors module.

 or

     l(ircbot_fsm).

+to reload the 'ircbot_fsm' module.

 Erlangs [code switching][code switching] and the gen_fsm/gen_event frameworks will handle all the details to run the new code without even disconnecting.